Improved Algorithms for Parity and Streett objectives: Streett Objectives in Graphs

-By abuse of notation we denote by $G$ the \emph{current} graph maintained by the algorithm where some edges and vertices might have been deleted and use \emph{input graph} to denote the unmodified, strongly connected graph for which a good component is searched.
+\emph{Structure of algorithm.} We denote by $G$ the \emph{current} graph maintained by the algorithm where some edges and vertices might have been deleted and use \emph{input graph} to denote the unmodified, strongly connected graph for which a good component is searched.
 Our algorithm for good component detection is given in Algorithm~\ref{alg:streett}.
-It maintains in a list $\liste{}$ a partition of the vertices in $G$ into sets such that every \scc{} of $G$ is contained in the subgraph induced by one of the vertex sets.
+It maintains in a list $\liste$ a partition of the vertices in $G$ into sets such that every SCC of $G$ is contained in the subgraph induced by one of the vertex sets.
 The list is initialized with the set of all vertices in the strongly connected input graph.
-We will show that if a good component exists, it must be fully contained in one of the vertex sets in the partition.
-The algorithm repeatedly removes a set $S$ from $\liste{}$ and identifies and deletes bad vertices from $G[S]$.
-If no edge is contained in $G[S]$, the set $S$ is removed as it can only induce trivial components.
-Otherwise the subgraph $G[S]$ is either determined to be strongly connected and output as a good component or a ``small'' maximal \scc{} in $G[S]$ is identified.
-To find a small maximal \scc{} the algorithm searches in lock-step in $G[S]$ and in $\rev[S]$ for a bottom \scc{} and stops as soon as one of the searches stops.
-(A bottom \scc{} in $\rev[S]$ is a top \scc{} in $G[S]$.)
-We only describe the search in $G[S]$ here, the search in $\rev[S]$ is analogous.
-The algorithm uses the hierarchical graph decomposition in $G[S]$.
-The subgraph $G_\idxg[S]$ for any $\idxg$ contains only the outedges of vertices with an outdegree of at most $2^\idxg$.
-The search for a bottom \scc{} is started at $\idxg = 1$, then $\idxg$ is increased one by one if necessary, up to at most $\log n$.
-If for some $\idxg$ we can identify a bottom \scc{} that does not contain any blue vertex (i.e. a vertex for which some edges are missing in $G_\idxg$), then the found \scc{} in $G_\idxg[S]$ must also be a bottom \scc{} in $G[S]$.
-If multiple bottom \scc s (without blue vertices) are found in $G_\idxg[S]$, we only consider the smallest one.
-We then put the newly detected \scc{} and the ``rest'' of $S$ back into $\liste{}$.
+We show that if a good component exists, its vertices must be fully contained in one of the vertex sets in the partition.
+The algorithm repeatedly removes a set $S$ from $\liste$ and identifies and deletes bad vertices from $G[S]$.
+If no edge is contained in $G[S]$, the set $S$ is removed as it can only induce trivial SCCs.
+Otherwise the subgraph $G[S]$ is either determined to be strongly connected and output as a good component or a ``small'' SCC in $G[S]$ is identified.